actualbudget/docs/docs/install/railway.md

 Click on your service.
 By default it will have a random name like `future-rock`.
 In the `variables` tab, create a new variable called `PORT`.
 Give it a value of `443` for HTTPS (Railway will handle the cert for you).

-Then in the `settings` tab, Click `generate domain` if you'd like Railway to create a subdomain for you, otherwise click `Custom Domain` and follow the prompts to add a CNAME record to your domain.
+Then in the `settings` tab, click `Generate Domain` if you'd like Railway to create a subdomain for you, otherwise click `Custom Domain` and follow the prompts to add a CNAME record to your domain.

 That's it!
 Your Actual server will be running on whatever domain you chose, ready for first-time setup.